-In 2012, we opened the Villa Soleada Bilingual School in northern Honduras with the goal to serve up to 250 children from the surrounding villages and our orphanage.
+In 2012, we opened the Villa Soleada Bilingual School in northern Honduras with the goal to serve up to 250 children from the surrounding villages and our Children’s Home.
 Many of our students come from families that live on just a few dollars a day.
-Our Children’s Home for abandoned children neighbors the school where our elementary school aged kids also attend classes.
+Our Children’s Home neighbors the school where our elementary school aged kids also attend classes.
 We are proud of our rare model where children of very low economic standing are able to have access to a bilingual education, usually only affordable by the middle to upper class.
 Our mission as an organization is to end extreme poverty and violence in Honduras through education and youth empowerment and VSBS is our primary project to fulfill that mission.

 Housing and Food: